 Octopus,tuna,salmon,prawns,shrimp...if it’s seafood related I’m definitely here for it.
 Le Chateau Brassiere has been doing a mussels night every second Thursday of the month at 140,000ugx per individual for a while now and I’d always wanted to go but never did.
 This time however it was on!
 I made a reservation for me and Ed a whole two weeks in advance and counted down the days.

-The mussels are cooked and served 4 ways, you’ve got creamy mussels,a tomato based sauce, mushroom and herbs and a garlic and white wine sauce (I could be offa bit with some of the descriptions as it’s all from memory) served with French fries and a homemade mayonnaise.
+The mussels are cooked and served 4 ways, you’ve got the creamy option,a tomato based sauce, mushroom and herbs and a garlic and white wine sauce (I could be off a bit with some of the descriptions as it’s all from memory) served with French fries and a homemade mayonnaise.
 I opted for the mushroom&herbs while Ed had the creamy ones.They were were served in these big cauldron looking dishes and where a sight to behold seeing as on social media the poster gives the impression of a small dainty little dish.
 Nope these are huge.
 We were very pleased,Ed mostly.

 They were delicious!
-This was the perfect introduction to something I’d never had before.i had wondered if they’d be difficult to eat but nope, them suckers came right out.the fries were nice and crispy while the homemade mayo was delightful.
-I’m not really one for mayo but this did nicely.The meal was fun and somewhat messy to eat, the highlight was all that broth at the bottom that made for wonderful quiet slurping.it all remained nice and hot throughout thanks to the pots.
+This was the perfect introduction to something I’d never had before.I had wondered if they’d be difficult to eat but nope, them suckers came right out.
+The fries were nice and crispy while the homemade mayo was delightful.
+I’m not really one for mayo but this did nicely.The meal was fun and somewhat messy to eat, the highlight was all that broth at the bottom that made for wonderful slurping.
+It all remained nice and hot throughout thanks to the pots.

 I’m proud to say I made a good dent in my meal before I finally called it quits good and stuffed!
 Of the two dishes I’d say the creamy mussels were slightly better.
 Slightly!
 I’m so happy I get to tick mussels off my culinary bucket list.